 PEOPLE AT INCREASED RISK FOR SEVERE ILLNESS

-The risk for more severe illness with COVID-19 increases with age and is higher for people of any age with certain underlying medical conditions.
-People who live in a nursing home or long-term care facility are also at higher risk of getting very sick from COVID-19.
+If you are unvaccinated, the risk for more severe illness from COVID-19 increases with age and is higher for people of any age with certain underlying medical conditions.
+Severe illness means that the person with COVID-19 may need:

-If you are in one of these groups, take these extra precautions in addition to general prevention measures.
+If you are unvaccinated and in one of these groups, take these extra precautions in addition to general prevention steps.

 - Continue your medications and do not change your treatment plan without talking to your health care provider.